trans-travel/trans-travel/us/al.md

  * Trans medical care is legal for adults
  * A law banning puberty blockers, hormone therapy, and surgery for people under 18 has passed and became law.
 It is, as of Aug.
-28, 2023, blocked from enforcement by a district judge, although an appeals court ruled in favor of the block but that decision [cannot override the district judge until an appeal has a chance to be made](https://www.glad.org/update-on-federal-challenge-to-al-transgender-medical-care-ban/).
+28, 2023, initially blocked from enforcement by a district judge, although an appeals court ruled in favor of the block but that decision [cannot override the district judge until an appeal has a chance to be made](https://www.glad.org/update-on-federal-challenge-to-al-transgender-medical-care-ban/).